 Now with all of that terminology out of the way, green belt land also has a huge amount of buildable potential.
 If you can navigate the policies carefully, they can provide countless, high-reward investment opportunities, often in stunning areas.

 Did you know that just shy of 13% of land in England is designated as Green Belt Land?
-Through innovative design and careful planning considerations, development is possible, and the importance of working with a knowledgeable architect is unparalleled.
+Through innovative design and careful planning considerations, development is possible, and the importance of working with a knowledgeable architect who understands all of the greenbelt planning loopholes is unparalleled.

 Why is it Difficult to Build on the Green Belt?